 Myth 5: My favourite game pays out most

 While you might not need to have won the jackpot to maintain this thought, you winning will probably have something to do with a certain game being your favourite.
 If you try a fantastic new HD game with 3D graphics and all the bells and whistles, you're still going to leave with a sour taste in your mouth if it doesn't pay out.
 Your favourite game will be likely a combination of a good game, ease of play, and having got lucky a few times when you first started to play.
 Not to dispel the special attachment you may have to any particular game, but our brains are simple things, and I'd hate to see you pour all your hard-earned cash into a game over some perceived familiarity, because that's exactly what the casinos engineer the games to do!

 Myth 6: I've had a few near misses - I'll have to win soon!

 I hope this article has helped to dispel some of the wacky theories that can be found around mobile slots, and will help you to enjoy playing responsibly.
 While casinos' Return to Player will keep you at a fairly consistent 85-95% return, it's important to keep yourself informed about the psychological forces at play in a gambling environment.
-We at Droid Slots are committed to keeping our readers safe and happy, so check out Arpit's article on GamCare if you want to see what support there is out there.
-As always, we'd love to hear any of your thoughts or comments in the discussion section below!
-Read more articles from our ‘Opinion’ and ‘Guide’ sections.
+At Android Slots we are committed to keeping our readers safe and happy, so check out our news section for more info on these matters.